weakish/homebrew-anytap/README.md

 certain limitations, but because of backwards compatibility, it's hard to update.

-This command is born of my desire for a souped-up version of brew tap.
-To that end, I have freely borrowed (ahem, stolen) code from the existing `brew tap` command.
-I thank all the people who worked on that command.
+This command scratches my itch.
+I wanted a souped-up version of `brew tap`.
+I have freely borrowed (ahem, stolen) code from the existing `brew tap` command.
+I thank all the people who worked on that.

 [ec]: https://github.com/mxcl/homebrew/wiki/External-Commands
 [brew]: https://github.com/mxcl/homebrew
 [bt]: https://github.com/mxcl/homebrew/wiki/brew-tap

+## Installation

++ The easiest thing is (ironically?) to use `brew tap`:

+        brew tap telemachus/anytap
+        brew install brew-anytap

+  That will install `brew any-tap` and `brew any-untap`.
+See below for brief usage notes on both.

 ## Usage

++ `brew any-tap`
+    + `brew any-tap -h|-?|--help`: Get usage
+    + `brew any-tap`: List currently installed taps
+    + `brew any-tap name URL`: Tap the repo at URL as 'name'
++ `brew any-untap`
+    + `brew any-untap -h|-?|--help`: Get usage
+    + `brew any-untap`: List currently installed taps
+    + `brew any-untap name1 [name2 name3 ...]`: Untap one or more taps
++ The key difference between `brew tap` and `brew any-tap` is that `brew any-tap` will attempt to tap *any* URL that you give it.
+You can tap private repositories, things not on GitHub and things that have any naming conventions.

+  The price you pay is that you must be more explicit.
+There's no special-casing for GitHub.
+You always must provide the full URL of what you want to tap.
+You always must provide the name you want the tap to have on disc. `brew any-tap` will simply hand over these arguments and try to run this command:

+        git clone URL name

 ## Contributors